Excess weight loss recorded

-Discussing why she had surgery Maisie explains, “I had been dieting since I was 14.
-So that’s nearly 15 years and it was kind of a cumulative effect really.
-The main turning point for me was a moment where I realised that several people around me in my immediate family had become very poorly as a result of being overweight.
+I had been dieting since I was 14, so that’s nearly 15 years, and it had a cumulative effect.
+The main turning point for me was a moment when I realized that several people in my immediate family had become very ill as a result of being overweight.

-“And I knew that approaching the size and the weight that I was at the time that could very well become my reality.
-Also, another reason was just the amount of pain that I was in.
-I was in pain on a daily basis because obviously when you carry a lot of weight, it puts a lot of pressure on your joints and your bones and everything else.
+And I knew that, approaching the size and weight I was at the time, that could very well become my reality.
+Another reason was the amount of pain I was in.
+I experienced daily pain because carrying a lot of weight puts significant pressure on your joints and bones, among other things.

-“I had previously tried things like Slimming World and Weight Watchers and while you lose initially I found it really, really hard to maintain, and I would just go back into my old way of eating.
-Actually, what the surgery has provided me with is essentially a stop button.
+I had previously tried things like Slimming World and Weight Watchers, and while I initially lost weight, I found it really hard to maintain, and I would just revert to my old eating habits.

-“It was an incredibly scary decision in lots of ways.
-There’s a lot to weigh up and there’s a lot to consider.
-However, I think if I’d have continued on that trajectory, I’d have still been very unhappy, almost definitely depressed, I’d have still been in pain, I’d have still been miserable and I just wasn’t living my life.
+It was an incredibly scary decision in many ways.
+There was a lot to weigh up and a lot to consider.
+However, I think if I had continued on that trajectory, I would have still been very unhappy, almost certainly depressed, in pain, and miserable.
+I just wasn’t living my life.

-“It’s really lovely just being able to walk into any clothes shop and be able to know that I can fit into whatever I want to fit into.
-I’ve been loving just trying things with different kind of fashion just experimenting with different styles and it’s been really nice kind of just developing my own style rather than having to wear whatever fit.
+It’s really lovely to walk into any clothes shop and know that I can fit into whatever I want.
+I’ve been enjoying trying out different types of fashion and experimenting with different styles.
+It’s been really nice to develop my own style rather than having to wear whatever fits.

-“Every time family or friends see me they’re still surprised.
-One of my best friends, for nearly 20 years, actually walked past me the other day and I had to wave to her and say hello!
+Every time family or friends see me, they’re still surprised.
+One of my best friends, for nearly 20 years, actually walked past me the other day, and I had to wave to her and say hello!

-“They have been so supportive all of my friends and family I was really upfront and honest with my particularly my close group of friends because I think it’s incredibly important that you have that support network around you.
-Actually, I think that being as public and you know, not being ashamed of anything which I think there can sometimes be around weight loss surgery, unfortunate I think there’s still can be a bit of a stigma, that by being as open as possible I’m hoping that it will help other people make the decision that they perhaps need to me.
+They have been so supportive—all of my friends and family.
+I was really upfront and honest, especially with my close group of friends, because I think it’s incredibly important to have that support network around you.
+Being as public and not being ashamed of anything is crucial.
+I think there can sometimes be a stigma around weight loss surgery, unfortunately, but by being as open as possible, I hope it will help other people make the decision they need to make.

-“I have to say from start to now they have been incredibly supportive.
-And I knowing that if there’s ever an issue, or even a worry, particularly in those first couple of weeks and months post-op, when you’re feeling really anxious about things such as, am I meant to be eating this or is that healing the way it’s meant to be, having someone at the end of the phone means a lot.
-I think that’s a real strength of Streamline’s that, there are people that actually really understand what you’re going through.
+I have to say, from the start until now, they have been incredibly supportive.
+Knowing that if there’s ever an issue or even a worry, especially in those first couple of weeks and months post-op when you’re feeling really anxious about things like, “Am I supposed to be eating this?” or “Is that healing the way it’s meant to be?” having someone at the end of the phone means a lot.
+I think that’s a real strength of Streamline’s—there are people who truly understand what you’re going through.
 That’s been invaluable to me, and they’ve been incredibly supportive.
-I would not hesitate to recommend Streamline to anyone.